Glasi Hergiswil

 The Glasi Hergiswil is a Swiss factory that manufactures glass in Nidwalden, Switzerland.
 It was founded by the brothers Siegwart in 1817.
 The Glasi was threatened to be closed because of old machines and technology.
-It remains open, due to the efforts of the community, and offers visitors the opportunity to observe workers as they produce the glass.
+Due to the efforts of the community it remained open.
+It also offers visitors the opportunity to observe workers as they produce the glass.
 The Glasi has a museum and is home to the first glass labyrinth in Switzerland.